Waste management in South Korea: Food waste

 Food waste is collected separately from general waste in special bags.
 These food disposal bags are known as eumsingmul sseuregi bongtu (Hangul: 음식물 쓰레기 봉투), and prices of these bags vary by size and district.
 A monthly fee respective to the amount of food wasted is then charged to each household, enabled through a Radio Frequency Identification (RFID) card.
+According to a 2026 study, expansions in the food waste fees "substantially reduces food waste by discouraging excessive grocery purchases."

 Apart from charging fees for food wastage, South Korea also reduces food waste by reprocessing collected food into livestock feed.
 Since the South Korean government banned the dumping of food waste in landfills in 2005 and implemented food waste recycling in 2013, the amount of food waste being recycled increased dramatically.
 Citizens are encouraged to include only what animals can eat in these food disposal bags; bones, pits of fruits, and seeds, hence cannot be as considered food waste.
 The collected waste is then dried out and repurposed into feed appropriate for animal consumption.

 Some food waste is turned into a fertiliser or food waste compost instead, after it has gone through processing and all moisture is removed.
 This fermented food waste fertiliser is an eco-friendly and organic option in cultivation of crops.